MyForest/heatpump-act/README.md

 ## PyPI

-This project is infrquently released to [heatpump-act](https://pypi.org/project/heatpump-act/).
+This project is infrequently released to [heatpump-act](https://pypi.org/project/heatpump-act/).